KristianColville1/raza-noodles/README.md

 I was able to make the website responsive by primarily using pixels and percentages.
 The maximum screen sizes, which I implemented, allow the site to adapt to various user screens.
 [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) was the tool I used to make the site responsive.

-Many features were not affected until certain widths were reached and those are indicated as n/a.
+- Many features were not affected until certain widths were reached and those are indicated as n/a.

 These adjustments did not apply to the external pages because the policys were created using a generator.
 External links to other websites were not included in the adjustments because I don't own those websites.

-Personal breakpoints for the website are also denoted with 'pbp'.
+- Personal breakpoints for the website are also denoted with 'pbp'.

 The most work needs to be done on the Menu page, which was done on purpose because it is a key feature of the Raza Noodles website.

 The Menu page layout changes dramatically for different screen sizes.
 It was the most challenging to make responsive, but personal breakpoints made it incredibly adaptable.

+Below are set widths provided by chrome developer tools, I also used other max widths but have not included them in the table to improve the readability.

 | features / widths | 1920px | 1440px | 1024px | 768px | 425px | 375px | 320px |
 | -------------------- | --- | --- | --- | --- | --- | --- | --- |